 - Durlston Country Park – Set above Swanage town, Durlston has some of the most far-reaching views to be found in Purbeck from its clifftop walks

 - Purbeck Hills – The Purbeck Hills can be seen all around you on the Isle of Purbeck and offer endless hours of walks and exploration, all with fantastic views of the towns, villages, farmland and sea below

-- The Obelisk – A short hike up a steep hill in the Ulwell area of Swanage will bring you to The Obeslisk and its panoramic views over Studland Bay, Swanage Bay and the Isle of Wight.
-Ballard Down, where the Obelisk is situated is part of the Purbeck Hills ridgeway
+- The Obelisk – A short hike up a steep hill in the Ulwell area of Swanage will bring you to The obelisk and its panoramic views over Studland Bay, Swanage Bay and the Isle of Wight.
+Ballard Down, where the obelisk is situated is part of the Purbeck Hills ridgeway